bcgov/forestry-digital-services/collections/_applications/client.md

 description:
 ---

-Team Alliance is modernizing CLIENT, which is the Ministry of Forests’ system for managing its business relationship with B.C.'s forest sector and other natural resource industries.
+Team Alliance is modernizing Client, which is the Ministry of Forests’ system for managing its business relationship with B.C.’s forest sector and other natural resource industries.

 Taking a human centred design approach, Alliance has so far:

-- Interviewed CLIENT users to understand their experience
 - Mapped the application’s current state, identified pain points, and pinpointed improvements
-- Developed prototypes and business logic for the new application
+- Created prototypes and business logic for the new application
-- Strategized how to move CLIENT's legacy data to a modern database
-- Developed APIs to populate CLIENT with data automatically, and
+- Written APIs to populate Client with data automatically, and
-- Built screens in Figma for the client intake form and the dashboard
+- Built and is testing Client's intake form and dashboard in a development environment

+The team continues to develop, test, and refine Client with a goal of launching a “simplified” version of the application by the end of 2023.

 ## More information
 + github: Forest Client Frontend [https://github.com/bcgov/nr-forest-client/](https://github.com/bcgov/nr-forest-client/)